miso-xyz/DDJDS-SFR/README.md

 ## Arguments (v1.0.1)
 On default settings, the only animation that will be playing will be the blinking end text.

 Name | Effect | Default
 :-------------: | :-------------: | :-------------:
 --noAnim | No animations will be shown | false --allAnim | All animations will be shown | false

+Note: Graphical Glitches can occur when multiple animations are playing

 ## To Do
 - [x] Read Settings